thoughtram/blog/_posts/2016-06-08-component-relative-paths-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

-*Note:* this solution requires the [SystemJS Typescript Plugin](https://github.com/frankwallis/plugin-typescript) to transcompile the typescript
+> *Note* this solution requires the [SystemJS Typescript Plugin](https://github.com/frankwallis/plugin-typescript) to transcompile the typescript

 <br/>